TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 TNPSC Group 2 Prelims Syllabus 2026

-The TNPSC Group 2 Prelims features 200 objective-type questions encompassing General Studies and Aptitude.
-The General English segment is structured into Part A (Grammar), Part B (Literature), and Part C (Authors and Literary Works).
-Review the complete subject-wise syllabus in the table below.
+The TNPSC Group 2 Prelims consists of 200 objective-type questions covering General Studies and the Aptitude Test.
+We have outlined the key topics for these sections, including the newly added General English component, which is divided into Part A (Grammar), Part B (Literature), and Part C (Author & Literary Work).
+Refer to the table below for the comprehensive topic-wise syllabus.

 TNPSC Group 2 Prelims Tamil Eligibility Test Syllabus